100 Florida Trails®

 Nearby points of interest: Canaveral National Seashore, Museum of Arts and Sciences, Embry-Riddle University, Ponce Inlet Lighthouse

 The beach is open to motor vehicle traffic so be careful of the cars, and also for pedestrians and children darting in and out.
-South of the 27th St. ramp the beach is closed to traffic, but the sand also gets softer.
+South of the 27th St. ramp the beach is closed to traffic, but the sand also gradually becomes softer.
+We like biking north to the inlet, where the beach is much wider, yet there tends to be fewer people - unless the surf is up.

-The New Smyrna Beach Multi-Use Trail runs along a power line.
-2 miles from Sugar Mill Drive to West Pine Street at the edge of the downtown area.
-Eventual plans to extend from I-95 to downtown and link to the planned Cross Volusia Trail.
+The New Smyrna Beach Multi-Use Trail runs along a power line 2 miles from Sugar Mill Drive to West Pine Street, near the downtown area.
+Eventually, plans call for extending the trail from I-95 to downtown, with a link to the planned Cross Volusia Trail.

 A bike path runs along the Indian River on Riverside Drive from New Smyrna Beach into Edgewater.
 Several parks are pleasant stops, with restrooms and parking.
 Fitness stations are another feature along the path.